kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 Please see general information on [labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).

-From more practical view, switch between the namespaces `${OPENSHIFT_USERNAME}-proj1` and `${OPENSHIFT_USERNAME}-proj3` and observe the labels that were automatically created by OpenShift when applications are deployed via `oc new-app` and the Web Console.
+For a more practical view, switch between the namespaces `${OPENSHIFT_USERNAME}-proj1` and `${OPENSHIFT_USERNAME}-proj3` and observe the labels that were automatically created by OpenShift when applications are deployed via `oc new-app` and the Web Console.

-Here are some [common labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) for Kuberentes.
+Here are some [common labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) for Kubernetes.

 These labels can be setup as part of the deployment, for example